 is an actor, a writer, a reader, a watcher (of television and movies and plays, not of slayers or Walls), and a general rabid consumer of fiction.
 He has a lot of opinions about those things and relishes any and all opportunities to share those with you.
 Word minimums and limits rankle him so he does his best to stay under or well over, except on Twitter, where there’s really nothing he can do about it.
 You can see that first hand here:

 is a recent Georgetown grad in Classics and Art History, whose earliest memory is going to the Art Institute of Chicago with her dad and sister and commenting, “This guy’s use of black is super dramatic.”
-From then on, her love of all things artistic and ancient has lead her to myriad travels, lots of languages (the more ancient the better), and, of course, more museums.
-A dancer for seventeen years — thanks to her sister Nora’s twirling around the house — Katie has also choreographed for dance and theater companies, and is always ready to strike up a conversation about controversial Balanchine ballets.
-A native Chicagoan, current resident of D.C., and hopeful future resident of La Città Eterna (Roma), Katie can often be found consuming large quantities of black coffee, finding reading nooks in the sun, or waiting for a Red Line train to finally arrive (and hopefully not catch on fire).
+From then on, her love of all things artistic and ancient has lead her to myriad travels, languages and, of course, more museums.
+A dancer for seventeen years, Katie has also choreographed for dance and theatre companies at Georgetown, and is always ready to strike up a conversation about controversial Balanchine ballets.
+A native Chicagoan who found her way back to the Windy City after graduating from Georgetown, Katie can often be found consuming large quantities of black coffee, daydreaming about the swimming in the Atlantic ocean, and listening to Fleetwood Mac’s album The Dance on repeat.

 is a born and raised West Virginian.
 Before moving to Washington, D.C., she attended Vanderbilt University and graduated with a B.A. in Public Policy Studies with a concentration on Gender and Policy.
 When she’s not working for the labor movement, she enjoys frequenting public libraries, discussing the casual sexism of late 1990’s romantic comedies, and slowly coasting through stop signs on her bike.